06/12/2020

 For many Canadians, owning a home is an essential component of the Canadian dream.
 As such, the last century of policy has facilitated homeownership in Canada (Statistics Canada, 2019).
 However, many variables, including income, influence homeownership in Canada.

-As such, those at the CMHC threshold are the most likely of homeowners to consider more affordable living scenarios such as renting.
-As of the first week of June, 2020, the CMHC changed borrowing requirements because “COVID-19 has exposed long-standing vulnerabilities in our financial markets, and we must act now to protect the economic futures of Canadians” (Deschamps, 2020).
-As barriers to homeownership appear to be on the rise, high quality rental units are likely to be demanded.
-Workforce housing is a popular rental asset class among those that are gainfully employed but just fall short of homeownership (Haughey, 2002).
+As such, those at the CMHC threshold are the most likely homeowners to consider more affordable living scenarios, such as renting.
+As of the first week of June 2020, the CMHC changed borrowing requirements because “COVID-19 has exposed long-standing vulnerabilities in our financial markets, and we must act now to protect the economic futures of Canadians” (Deschamps, 2020).
+As barriers to homeownership appear to be on the rise, high-quality rental units are likely to be in demand.
+Workforce housing is a popular rental asset class among those who are gainfully employed but just fall short of homeownership (Haughey, 2002).

 ESSENTIAL WORKERS & WORKFORCE HOUSING